Kanlıca Mahallesi, Çubuklu Cad. Ahmet Rasim Paşa Yalısı No:27, 34810 Beykoz/İstanbul, Turkey

 Photo courtesy of A'jia

 A’jiaIstanbul’s heart, the Bosporus Strait, snakes through the metropolis and splits Asia from Europe.
-Away from the central city hubbub, A’jia sits tucked into the upper Bosporus shoreline with panoramic views across this watery highway.
+Away from the central city hubbub, A’jia is tucked into the upper Bosporus shoreline with panoramic views across this watery highway.

 High-ceilinged rooms are flooded with light and dominated by oversized beds with Italian linens.
 Bathrooms are outfitted with Philippe Starck fixtures and fragrant bath products by Acqua di Parma that encourage long soaks in bathtubs with a view.